Skip to main content

 Over 1,200 fiction and nonfiction e-books from North Carolina publishers.
 Includes popular fiction, NC history, cookbooks, and travel and wilderness guides, plus an early childhood education collection.

 A huge and growing collection of classic fiction and nonfiction titles, plus a variety of adult and children's books donated by libraries across the country.
 Features an online reading interface that simulates a hard-copy book (web-based, no extra software required).

 Over 2,000 audiobooks to download to a computer, MP3 player, or other device.
-A mix of popular and classic fiction, with a smaller selection of nonfiction titles, including some from Pimsleur's language-learning series.
+A mix of popular and classic fiction, with a smaller selection of nonfiction titles, including some from Pimsleur's language-learning series and Living Language's series.
 Plus, a collection of contemporary YA e-books.

 Reference books from a variety of publishers